adonese/noebs-docs/docs/iframe.md

 ## iFrame and web integrations in noebs

+- Start the process by creating a new account via: [Via our online onboarding portal](https://new.cashq.app)
 - Contact noebs team for account creations [mailto:adonese@noebs.dev](mailto:adonese@noebs.dev)
 - The team will go with you through simple integration steps, to comply with KYC
     - in the future it will be about sending us a selfie of you + ID cards